 Fluentd

 Fluentd is a trendy open-source data collector that you can set up on your Kubernetes nodes.
 You’ll quickly transform and filter the log data and follow up on container log files upon setting it up.
-By doing so, you’ll be able to deliver them to the Elasticsearch cluster for indexing and storing the data.
+By doing so, you can deliver them to the Elasticsearch cluster for indexing and storing the data.

-• Built-in Reliability – since this data collector uses file-based buffering and supports memory, it can prevent you from losing valuable data within an inter-node.
-Moreover, you can set it up for high availability, but keep in mind that it also does excellent against tough failover.
+- Built-in Reliability – since this data collector uses file-based buffering and supports memory, it can prevent you from losing valuable data within an inter-node.
+Moreover, you can set it up for high availability, but remember that it also does excellent against tough failover.

 Kubernetes Deployment